willianantunes/willianantunes.com/content/blog/2022/05/2022-05-06-how-to-import-a-refreshed-api-definition-on-amazon-api-gateway.md

 --export-type oas30 stage_prd-extensions_apigateway-jafar_api_definition.yaml
 ```

-Just leaving here a sample, you'd have the following:
+As an example, you'd have the following:

 ```yaml
 openapi: "3.0.1"